The 3 Gili's: Air, Meno and Trawangan

 Lombok is still the most popular destination in Nusa Tenggara,

-with the fabled "Gili's" - meaning Air, Meno & Trawangan - drawing visitors for action both in and out of the water.
+with the fabled "Gili's" - meaning Air, Meno & Trawangan - drawing visitors for

 These islands, Gili in the indigenous Sasak language means Island, are located to the north-west of Lombok, heading towards Bali.